virocon-organization/virocon/docs/detailed_examples.rst

 5. Choose a type of contour: IFormContour, ISormContour, DirectSamplingContour or HighestDensityContour (for more detailed explanation see :ref:`definitions`).

-50 year environmental contour with the Hs-Tz DNVGL model
+50 year environmental contour: Hs-Tz DNVGL model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we use a sea state dataset with the variables Hs and Tz, fit the joint distribution recommended in
+Here, we use a sea state dataset with the variables Hs (significant wave height) and Tz (zero-up-crossing period), fit
-DNVGL-RP-C203 [1]_ to it and compute an IFORM contour.
-This example reproduces the results published in
+the joint distribution recommended in DNVGL-RP-C203 [1]_ to it and compute an IFORM contour.
+This example reproduces the
-Haselsteiner et al. (2019) [2]_.
+results published in Haselsteiner et al. (2019) [2]_.
 Such a work flow is for example typical in ship design.
-The presented example can be
+The
-downloaded from the examples_ section of the repository.
+presented example can be downloaded from the examples_ section of the repository.

 **Imports**